-1Stroke Trials Unit, University of Nottingham, Nottingham, UK 2Centre for Clinical Brain Sciences, UK Dementia Research Institute Centre, University of Edinburgh, Edinburgh, UK
+Stroke Trials Unit, University of Nottingham, Nottingham, UK Centre for Clinical Brain Sciences, UK Dementia Research Institute Centre, University of Edinburgh, Edinburgh, UK

-3Edinburgh Clinical Trials Unit, University of Edinburgh, Edinburgh, UK 4Nottingham Clinical Trials Unit, University of Nottingham, Nottingham, UK
+Edinburgh Clinical Trials Unit, University of Edinburgh, Edinburgh, UK Nottingham Clinical Trials Unit, University of Nottingham, Nottingham, UK

 Acknowledgements We thank the patients and their relatives for their time and effort to participate in LACI-2; and the Trial Steering Committee, Sponsor, Data Monitoring Committee, Edinburgh Clinical Trials Unit staff, UK Clinical Research Network, Scottish Stroke Research Network, International Advisory Panel, and all staff at participating sites (listed in the protocol paper (Ref 17)), for their support.
-For further details on LACI 2 Investigator Group, refer to online supplemental file 2 trial manager, responsible for daily running of the trial including regulatory compliance; FD is a Principle Investigator; AAM provides statistical expertise; IM and LJW are the trial statisticians; PMB drafted the manuscript; all other authors commented and edited it; all authors approved the final version for submission.
+For further details on LACI 2 Investigator Group, refer to online supplemental file 2 in this article

+Contributors JMW is the chief investigator, obtained ethics and regulatory approvals; PMB is Director of the Nottingham Stroke Trials Unit.
+KO is the current trial manager, responsible for daily running of the trial including regulatory compliance; FD is a Principle Investigator; AAM provides statistical expertise; IM and LJW are the trial statisticians; PMB drafted the manuscript; all other authors commented and edited it; all authors approved the final version for submission.
 JMW is the guarantor for the trial.